chenkv/test-website-heroku/README.md

     $ npm run dev

 which you can then access from your browser at localhost:3000.
+As of now, you should see a simple page with a navigation bar and a giant map in the center with some data points plotted on it.